wdporter/i-am-that-vuepress/highlights/readme.md

 which is the dying now to the now.
 For living is dying.
 Without death life cannot be.

-Get hold of the main thing: that the world and the self are one and perfect.
+&ensp;Get hold of the main thing: that the world and the self are one and perfect.
 Only your attitude is faulty and needs reädjustment.
 This process or reädjustment is what you call *sadhana*.
 You come to it by putting an end to indolence and using all your energy to clear the way for clarity and charity.